ionic-team/ionic-framework/packages/core/src/components/item/readme.md

 boolean

 Whether or not this item should be tappable.
 If true, a button tag will be rendered.
-Default `true`.
+Defaults to `false`.

 ## Attributes